twilio/twilio-go/rest/supersim/v1/docs/ESimProfilesApi.md

 ------------- | ------------- | -------------
 **CallbackUrl** | **string** | The URL we should call using the `callback_method` when the status of the eSIM Profile changes.
 At this stage of the eSIM Profile pilot, the a request to the URL will only be called when the ESimProfile resource changes from `reserving` to `available`.
 **CallbackMethod** | **string** | The HTTP method we should use to call `callback_url`.
 Can be: `GET` or `POST` and the default is POST.
+**GenerateMatchingId** | **bool** | When set to `true`, a value for `Eid` does not need to be provided.
+Instead, when the eSIM profile is reserved, a matching ID will be generated and returned via the `matching_id` property.
+This identifies the specific eSIM profile that can be used by any capable device to claim and download the profile.
 **Eid** | **string** | Identifier of the eUICC that will claim the eSIM Profile.

 ### Return type